nf-core/taxprofiler/docs/output.md

 ### KMCP

-[kmcp](https://github.com/shenwei356/kmcp) utilizes genome coverage information by splitting the reference genomes into chunks and stores k-mers in a modified and optimized COBS index for fast alignment-free sequence searching.
+[KMCP](https://github.com/shenwei356/kmcp) utilises genome coverage information by splitting the reference genomes into chunks and stores k-mers in a modified and optimised COBS index for fast alignment-free sequence searching.
 KMCP combines k-mer similarity and genome coverage information to reduce the false positive rate of k-mer-based taxonomic classification and profiling methods.

 <details markdown="1">
 <summary>Output files</summary>